Dental2026-04-17T09:48:05+00:00

 Comprehensive pet dental care in Oakdale Routine dental cleanings are recommended for all dogs and cats.
 To maximize safety and reduce stress and pain, your pet will be anesthetized for their dental procedure, during which our highly skilled team will assess your pet’s oral health, remove plaque and tartar, polish their teeth, and check the health of each tooth and its supporting structures.
 Comprehensive oral health assessment and cleaning

 Dental home care You can reduce your pet’s need for dental cleanings and oral surgery by maintaining a home care regimen that reduces plaque and tartar.
 We stock and recommend a variety of safe, effective, easy-to-use pet dental products for your daily routine.
-Dental radiographs Two-thirds of your pet’s teeth are hidden below the gumline, where most dental disease occurs.
+Book Your Pet's Dental Exam Today Dental radiographs Two-thirds of your pet’s teeth are hidden below the gumline, where most dental disease occurs.
 To ensure no potential problem goes undetected, our team obtains digital full-mouth X-rays for all dental patients.
 These films are included in the procedure cost, because we know that we cannot provide our desired level of care without them.
+Family Veterinary Care of Oakdale

 Dental Blog